OmkarBurhade/API-Handling/readme.md

 # Tasks:

-1) create async thunk in redux tool-kit
+1) create async thunk in redux tool-kit ✅
-2) create API async methods and define actions
+2) create API async methods and define actions ✅
-3) save the response in the slices stats
+3) save the response in the slices stats ✅
 4) CRUD operations Using json server
-5) show your data in your UI
+5) show your data in your UI ✅
 6) verify redux browser extensions ✅
 7) material UI

-**converting context to redux**
+8) make the counter application make a conter state  + / * -  axios .get .put .update .delete **converting context to redux**
 **useRef** in react
 **useReducer**